One Size Doesn’t Fit All: Customize Your Patient Interactions for Optimal Results

 When there’s a mismatch between the dental clinic staff’s approach and the approach that’s desired by the patient, the result is typically patient frustration and dissatisfaction.
 I know I don’t need to spell out for you the impact this can have on patient satisfaction and retention, not to mention treatment acceptance.

 We recommend that all of your staff receive training that will enable them to identify both patients’ communication styles and their own style.
 That way they can customize their interactions to bolster patient comfort and receptivity and establishment of rapport.

 Communication styles can help predict what will motivate or discourage different types of individuals.
-They can also give you insights into the roles, tasks and projects that are most appropriate for individual dental office staff members.
+They can also give you insights into the roles, tasks, and projects most appropriate for individual dental office staff members.
 Teamwork also tends to improve when employees are aware of each other’s communication style.
 They’re typically more empathetic and tolerant of their colleagues.
-Most employees are also energized by training related to communication styles.
-Our four micro-courses provide this useful training through engaging, interactive activities that are specifically targeted to dental practices.
+Training topics related to communication styles, most often energize employees.